 - suggest/encourage a course of action (although I may, if you appear receptive to it, suggest you continue working on what we worked on outside our meeting or other ways to foster awareness such as keeping a diary)

 - make a decision/decisions on ‘what’s wrong’ (although I will try to understand the ‘crux’ of your difficulties)

-For further information see ‘What is Counselling & Is it Right for Me?’ by clicking below.
+For further information see ‘What is Counselling & Is it Right for Me?’ by clicking here or here (pdf version).